Roose48/App_ChillHT/README.md

 <img src='chill.gif' title='' width='' alt='' />

-The following required functionality is completed:
+ ## The following required functionality is completed:

- [x User can sign up to create a new account Firebase Auth.]
+ [x User can regist her business Firebase Auth.
  User can log in and log out of his or her account.
  The current signed in user is persisted across app restarts.
  User can search for a city.
  User can see weather condition of selected city.
- User can see details about selected city like weather forecast User can save a city
+ User can see details about selected city like weather forecast User can save a city]

-The following optional features are implemented:
+## The following optional features are implemented:

- User can see comments and images from selected city The user can see the cities he has saved
+  The user can see the cities he has visited and saved The user can share his location with other people User can like or dislike a place
- The app is responsive
+  The application is responsive